How to File IFTA Taxes

 All TCS Fuel Card clients are provided a quarterly summary that highlights any transaction that contains diesel, reefer fuel, or biodiesel.
 TCS totals the number of transactions, gallons, and cost, and then groups them by state.
 This fuel transaction data is a requirement for filing IFTA fuel tax returns.

 To calculate fuel tax for each state or jurisdiction, you’ll need the applicable fuel tax rates.
 The International Fuel Tax Association publishes fuel tax rates by quarter and jurisdiction.
 You can find the 1st quarter 2022 Fuel Tax Rate here.

 Keep in mind that your taxable miles for IFTA are usually the same as the total miles driven in each state or jurisdiction.
 Take note, though, that certain jurisdictions do allow mileage exceptions that don’t count as taxable.

 When are IFTA quarterly reports due?

 IFTA reports are due quarterly, or four times a year.
-The deadline for filing your IFTA report each quarter is the last day of the month following the end of the calendar quarter.
-If that day is a Saturday, Sunday, or legal holiday, reports are then due the next business day.
-So, in 2020 those deadlines are:
+The deadline for filing your IFTA report each quarter is the final day of the month that comes after the end of the calendar quarter.
+If that day is a Saturday, Sunday, or legal holiday, IFTA reporting is due the following business day.
+So, in 2022 those deadlines are:

 The TCS Fuel Card helps make filing your quarterly IFTA reports easy by automatically providing your fuel transaction history.
 Don’t forget that the TCS Fuel Card can HUGE discounts at more than 1,000 in-network locations and you pay $0 transaction fees on fuel purchases.
 Are you ready to save on fuel?
 Get the TCS Fuel Card today.